 Sulphuric acid distillation Process

-The liberated HCl is recovered along with the original free HCl by distillation, while the iron is crystallized out as ferrous sulphate monohydrate.
+In this process sulphuric acid is added to spent pickle liquor.
+This causes the reaction FeCl2 + H2SO4 = 2HCl + FeSO4 to take place.
+The liberated hydrochloric acid is recovered along with the original free hydrochloric acid by distillation, while the iron is crystallized out as ferrous sulphate monohydrate.

-Hybrid pyrohydrolysis processes
+Hybrid pyro-hydrolysis processes

-Hydrotheraml regeneration process
+Hydro-thermal regeneration process

 Hydro-thermal regeneration process is relatively newer technology.
 It replaces the directly fired furnace and gas / liquid absorption by an alternative process route consisting of oxidation and hydrolysis.
 Formation of ferric oxide takes place in liquid phase which reduces the consumption of heat energy.
 The concentration of regenerated acid is equal to waste acid total HCl concentration .This concentration of regenerated acid can be increased to a level higher than 30 % by using a pre-concentrator.
 The iron oxide quality produced by this process is comparable to pyro-hydrolytic processes in terms of the chloride ion contamination.
 However specific surface of particles is adjustable to much higher figures by tuning of the hydrolysis conditions.